alexkmbk/1CI/README.md

 ScheduledJobGUID &lt;UUID&gt; - the ID of the scheduled job.

-RunBySchedule&lt;Boolean&gt; - determine if the task should be run by scheduled job.
+RunBySchedule&lt;Boolean&gt; - determines if the task should be run by scheduled job.

 **Tabular sections:**